reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-spring-boot-info-endpoint.md

 ---
-authors: "saikat"
+authors: [saikat]
-title: "Exposing Application Information Using Spring Boot"
+title: "Exposing a Helpful Info Endpoint with Spring Boot Actuator"
 categories: ["Spring Boot"]
-date: 2022-03-10 00:00:00 +1100
+date: 2022-03-28 00:00:00 +1100
 excerpt: "A guide on how to expose useful application information using Spring Boot Actuator"
+image: images/stock/0121-info-1200x628-branded.jpg
-url: spring-boot-application-info
+url: spring-boot-info-endpoint
 ---

-In a distributed, fast-paced environment, dev teams often want to find out **various application information such as at what time they deployed the app, what version of the app they deployed, what is the Git commit ID, etc.**
+In a distributed, fast-paced environment, dev teams often want to find out **at what time they deployed the app, what version of the app they deployed, what Git commit was deployed, and more.**

 Spring Boot Actuator helps us monitor and manage the application.
 It exposes various endpoints that provide app health, metrics, and other relevant information.